Year 2019: When SC restored the right of Ram Lalla

 India

-New Delhi, Dec 14: A centuries old dispute was put to rest.
+New Delhi, Dec 14: A centuries-old dispute was put to rest.
 The year 2019 witnessed an end to the Ayodhya dispute, with the Supreme Court ruling that the disputed site belongs to Ram Lalla.

 The court took into account several aspects before stating that the Hindus shall get the disputed land at Ayodhya while the Muslim side would be provided with alternate land of 5 acres.